-Under the Act, recreational or social expenses primarily for the benefit of employees other than highly compensated employees, such as company picnics and holiday parties, are still tax deductible.
+Under the Act, recreational or social expenses (including facilities expenses) primarily for the benefit of employees other than certain owners and highly compensated employees, such as company picnics and holiday parties, are still tax deductible.
 Meals relating to these activities are still 100% deductible.

 There are important exceptions that should be separately accounted for on a business's books and records.